rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 One of the most important tasks of a developer is to make trade-offs.

-you need to be able to reflect your decisions and be prepared to revise them.
+You need to be able to reflect your decisions and be prepared to revise them.

 #### 2.2 Never Use null

-Use a so called null object if you need a default instance which does nothing.
+Use a so called *null object* if you need a default instance which does nothing.

-todavia no tengo claro si lanza excpcin o no
+If a value could not be found do not return `null` but throw an exception.

-If a value could not be found do not return null but throw an exception
+Nota: bueno, esta idea está en conflicto con otras que dicen que las excepciones solo deberían lanzarse en casos excepcionales.
+Por lo general, si algún caso puede ser comprobado (el fichero existe,...), es preferible no lanzar ninguna excepción.
+No se debería controlar el flujo de la aplicación lanzando o no excepciones.
+Pero en la práctica, he hecho y me he encontrado de todo.

 #### 2.3 Struct classes in PHP